bespokegear/Power_Meter_Display_EA_LED_Matrix/README.rst

 ^^^^^^^^^^^^

 * Command ID: "TC"
-* Parameter: A two-charater config command
+* Parameter: A two-character config command
+* Example: "aAATCF4"

 This command is used to control state which is used by the Text command.
 Three values may be modified: